-During the year ended 31 December 2018, the total write-downs amount to USD 9.8 million (31 December 2017: USD 10.8 million), which all related to raw materials.
+During the year, the total write-downs amount to USD 10.2 million (31 December 2018: USD 9.8 million), which all related to raw materials.

 The real estate relates to the land owned by Suez industrial Development Company in Egypt, which owns and develops an industrial park.